TommyTheHuman/MeepleStats/README.md

 Open your browser and navigate to the provided URL to access the frontend.
 Use the provided API endpoints to interact with the backend.
+Decide where to store the `JWT Token`: you can use either cookies or your browser's local storage.
+Make sure to set up the [Environment Variables](#-environment-variables) correclty.
+Additionally, you can choose where to store images from your game nights.
+You can either save them locally or use Amazon Simple Storage Service (S3).
+In either case, ensure that the relevant variables are configured correctly.

 ---